A new nanometre resolution method for probing densification ratio at nanoindentation sites in glass: Unravelling discrepancies in the literature: Experimental

-Nano-indentation tests were carried out using a commercial apparatus (Hysitron, TI950) on a dedicated sample, with a '10-10-10' loading sequence: 10 s to reach the maximum load $P_m$, 10 s of holding time, and 10 s to unload the sample's surface.
-They were load-controlled and the $P_m$ values ranged from 250 $\mu$N to 10 mN.
-The maximum and residual displacements are referred to as $\delta_m$ and $\delta_f$, respectively.
+Nano-indentation tests were carried out on a dedicated sample, with a `10-10-10' loading sequence: 10 s to reach the maximum load $P_m$, $\unit{10}\second$ of holding time, and $\unit{10}\second$ to unload the sample's surface.
+They were load-controlled and the $P_m$ values ranged from $\unit{250}\micro\newton$ to $\unit{10}\milli\newton$.
+The maximum and residual displacements are referred to as $\delta_m$ and $\delta_f$, respectively the former being measured by the nano-indenter system while the later is measured by atomic force microscopy (AFM).
 Due to the high reproducibility of the nano-indentation test on the glass surface, five indents per chosen maximum load were performed.
-All imprints, as imaged by AFM, were free of corner cracks.
+All imprints, as imaged by AFM, were free of corner cracks, as seen in \Cref{fig:afm}.